Consumers rediscover credit unions as a great place to borrow money

 Federally insured credit unions have grown at the fastest pace since the fall of 2008, according to several key measures, including new loans granted.
 Quarterly results reported to the National Credit Union Administration (NCUA) show that assets, earnings, and net worth have risen, while charge-offs, bankruptcy filings, and loan loss reserves have declined.

 Consolidations in recent years have reduced the number of credit unions to below 7,000, but membership has grown significantly.
-Credit unions now serve more than 93 million Americans, an increase of 643,322 members in the second quarter of 2012.
-New deposits amounted to $2.7 billion.
+Credit unions now serve more than 98 million Americans.

 According to NCUA Chairperson Debbie Matz, credit union lending is vital to support a recovering economy, and the recent increases are “playing an important role in efforts to create jobs, stimulate small businesses, and revitalize communities.”
 First mortgage home loans increased by 1.7% in the second quarter, new and used auto loans were up by 2.8%, and business lending increased by 1.2%.
 Business loans amounted to over $40 billion.
 Overall, lending increased in each of the last five consecutive quarters.